google/exposure-notifications-server/docs/server_functional_requirements.md

 ### Publishing temporary exposure keys

-Before reporting temporary exposure keys to the exposure notifications server, a diagnosis must first verified by a _diagnosis verification server_.
+Before reporting temporary exposure keys to the exposure notifications key server, a diagnosis must first verified by a _diagnosis verification server_.
 The diagnosis verification server is intentionally separate from the exposure notifications server.
 The verification server is run by a local government or public health authority.
-The exposure notifications server is responsible for [validating these certificates](design/verification_protocol.md).
+The exposure notification key server is responsible for [validating these certificates](design/verification_protocol.md).

 When a user reports a diagnosis, it is reported using the publish API server.